Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 Fall Dough Bowl Decor: Simplicity

-Materials Needed: Small dough bowl, faux greenery stem, small faux pumpkins
+Materials Needed: Small dough bowl, faux greenery stem, faux smaller pumpkins

 Consider this your reminder that fall decor can be the most beautiful in its simplicity!
-Is there really anything better than a vintage bowl full of white pumpkins?!
+Is there really anything better than a vintage bowl full of white pumpkins for a fall tablescape?!

 Even if your decor style is less “chippy” and even more of a modern style, embrace the imperfections of these old pieces.
 A repair or patch on an antique dough bowl, or in this case, a broken spot, just adds to the authenticity and history of the piece!